Last Revised: 20th September 2019

 If you are under 13 years of age you MUST obtain parental consent before joining our email newsletter.

-While your email address remains within the MailChimp database, you will receive periodic (approximately monthly) newsletter-style emails from us.
+While your email address remains within the MailChimp database, you may receive periodic newsletter-style emails from us.

 We may collect, store and use the following kinds of personal data: